The Crusaders (jazz fusion group): Career

 Felder and Henderson reunited in the mid-1990s as the Crusaders.
 Henderson later led a band called the Jazz Crusaders, in which Felder and Carlton also played, and Felder and Sample reunited as the Crusaders in 2003.

 Wayne Henderson died in Culver City, California on April 5, 2014; Joe Sample died in Houston, Texas on September 12, 2014; and Wilton Felder died in Whittier, California on September 27, 2015.

+Accolades

+Grammy awards

+The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
+The Crusaders have received a total of nine nominations.